asterics/FLipMouse/Hardware/Addons/README.md

 This folder here contains the KiCAD design files for PCB production.
 Please refer to [esp32_mouse_keyboard](https://github.com/asterics/esp32_mouse_keyboard) repository for the corresponding source code.

+This design was done in KiCAD __v5.1.2__.
+Please use a version equal or newer.